 Arthur I. Willner - PartnerLos Angeles

-For over thirty years, Arthur Willner's practice has emphasized the defense of high exposure, complex litigation arising from aviation, products liability, industrial accidents and premises liability, civil rights and commercial disputes.
+For over 35 years, Arthur Willner's practice has emphasized the defense of high exposure, complex litigation arising from aviation, products liability, industrial accidents and premises liability, civil rights and commercial disputes.
 He is rated AV by Martindale-Hubbell and has been selected nine times by his peers as a Southern California Super Lawyer in the area of Civil Litigation Defense, an honor that fewer than five percent of attorneys receive.

 Art has successfully represented clients in state and federal court in business cases involving claims of violations of civil rights, disability based discrimination, ethnic profiling, defamation, wrongful termination, breach of contract, and officer and director liability.
 He has served as lead defense counsel in numerous jury and non-jury trials, mediations and arbitrations, and also has substantial experience in multidistrict and mass tort litigation, including class actions.
 He has also argued multiple appeals before the Ninth Circuit and the California Court of Appeal.